Penn-State-Microbiome-Center/KickStart-Workshop-2021/Day5-Shotgun/TaxonomicProfiling-MetaPhlAn3.md

 samples in a MetaPhlAn table.
 In this tutorial we will plot the heatmap for all of the samples.

-If you are on OpenDemand, hclust2 is already installed in the `bioconda` environment:
+If you are on OpenDemand, hclust2 is already installed in the `microbiome2` environment:
 ```
 conda deactivate
-conda activate bioconda
+conda activate microbiome2
 ```

 Otherwise, if you are on a personal machine or somewhere else, you can install hclust2 via conda: